Tihange Nuclear Power Station: Security

-Decaying concrete in Doel-3 and Tihange-3
+Decaying concrete in Tihange-3

-In September 2018 during a planned inspection by the exploitant Engie Electrabel decaying concrete was found in the bunker-buildings of Doel 3 and Tihange 3, where the emergency-systems are located.
-Only after further investigations and when FANC gives permission, will the reactors be restarted.
-According to FANC the decay of the concrete had no impact on thee direct environment of the reactors.
-The restart of reactor Doel-1 and Doel-2 was already earlier postponed from October to December 2018 because needed maintenance.
-After inspection also in Doel-4 and Tihange-2 concrete decay was found in the ceilings of the buildings.
+In September 2018 during a planned inspection by the exploitant Engie Electrabel decaying concrete was found in the bunker-buildings of Tihange 3, where the emergency-systems are located.
+Only after further investigations and when FANC gives permission will the reactor be restarted.
+According to FANC the decay of the concrete had no impact on the direct environment of the reactors.
+The restart of reactor Doel-1 and Doel-2 was already postponed earlier from October to December 2018 because of needed maintenance.
+After inspection in Doel-4 and Tihange-2, concrete decay was found in the ceilings of the buildings as well.

-On 24 September 2018, Minister Marie-Christine Marghem of Energy, mentioned during a press-conference that she would contact the Netherlands, France and Germany, to help Belgium with extra capacity for electricity.
-Only one nuclear power station was available until November, because the repairs of the concrete ceilings does take too much time.
+On 24 September 2018, Minister Marie-Christine Marghem of Energy, mentioned during a press-conference that she would contact the Netherlands, France and Germany to help Belgium with extra capacity for electricity.
+Only one nuclear power station was available until November, because the repairs of the concrete ceilings take too much time.
 Engie Electrabel was criticized because the firm had waited too long to communicate the problems with the concrete in the buildings.